amitxv/PC-Tuning/docs/physical-setup.md

 - An Ethernet cable is strongly recommended due to the unreliability, degraded performance and excessive interference of wireless connections

-- If you have more than one onboard Ethernet network interface controller, consider using the one that supports MSI-X as it is required [for RSS to function properly](https://www.reddit.com/r/intel/comments/9uc03d/the_i219v_nic_on_your_new_z390_motherboard_and).
+- If you have more than one onboard Ethernet network interface controller, consider using the one that supports MSI-X by checking in [MSI Utility](https://forums.guru3d.com/threads/windows-line-based-vs-message-signaled-based-interrupts-msi-tool.378044) or [GoInterruptPolicy](https://github.com/spddl/GoInterruptPolicy) as it is required [for RSS to function properly](https://www.reddit.com/r/intel/comments/9uc03d/the_i219v_nic_on_your_new_z390_motherboard_and).
 This can be achieved by plugging the Ethernet cable into the corresponding port on the motherboard

 - Measure and minimize bufferbloat as it is a cause of high latency and jitter in packet-switched networks caused by excess buffering of packets